 Repeat visitors are also a positive for B2B websites, because it typically takes more than one viewing of your services, case studies, and pricing to reach a B2B buying decision.

-5. Dwell Time
+5. Time on Page

-The ideal dwell time for a blog post or case study would be longer, depending on the length of the text.
+The ideal engagement time for a blog post or case study would be longer, depending on the length of the text.
 But for pages that need a speedy user experience, such as a checkout or contact page, you want to see short times.

 6. Google Analytics Events

+An event can be almost anything that indicates your target audience is interested in what you have to offer.
 Here’s a shortlist of popular events to track, with links to tutorials on how to configure them using Google Tag Manager:

 Events are reasonably easy to configure once you’ve installed Tag Manager on your site.
 Don’t worry if at first it takes you several hours to configure one event, it will get easier!

-7. Google Analytics Goals
+7. Google Analytics Conversions

 8. Site Search